 Cord care is how to care for your baby's umbilical cord stump.
-Before your baby is born, the umbilical cord brings food and oxygen to him and removes his wastes.
+Before your baby is born, the umbilical cord brings nutrition and oxygen to him and removes his waste.
 After birth, your baby does not need the umbilical cord anymore.
-Caregivers cut off all but a small part (stump) of the umbilical cord.
-The stump dries and falls off in about 7 to 21 days, leaving a belly button.
+Healthcare providers cut off all but a small part (stump) of the umbilical cord.
+The stump dries and falls off in about 7 to 21 days, leaving a bellybutton.

 - The skin around the base of your baby's cord stump looks red or swollen.